 Cancel culture in the Church

-I can’t think of a time when it was more important to beg God for mercy and aid, with bent knees, face to the ground, than this coming week.
+I can’t think of a time when it was more important to beg God for mercy and aid, now.

 In the post-Conciliar calendar, it’s again the Time called “Ordinary”, which is “ordered” not “unexceptional”.
 We might say also, “sequential”.